 A guide to applying for a First Home Owner Grant (New Homes).

-The NSW Government is helping to ease the cost of living with more than 70 rebates and savings.
-You can use the Savings Finder online tool to get a personalised list of savings, make a free, in-person one hour appointment to get help applying for savings, or browse the full list of rebates and savings.
+The NSW Government is offering more than 70 rebates and vouchers to help you save on everyday costs and more.
+You can use the Savings Finder online tool to get a personalised list of savings, make a free, in-person one-hour appointment to get help applying for savings, or browse the full list of rebates and savings.

 Note: This is not a definitive list of services and support available for all Aboriginal and Torres Strait Islander peoples’ needs and personal circumstances.